 Do you want to learn new things about your students?

-Of course you do!
+Of course, you do!
 A makerspace is a great way to learn what your students can do when they are left to their own imaginations.
 They will amaze you.

-If you convinced that you want a makerspace, it’s time for you to do a little light reading so you’ll be prepared.
+If you are convinced that you want a makerspace, it’s time for you to do a little light reading so you’ll be prepared.
 We have a few other posts about makerspaces.
-What Goes in a Makerspace? which covers the different materials that will make your life so much easier (because it’s hard to create when you have nothing to create with).
+What Goes in a Makerspace? covers the different materials that will make your life so much easier (because it’s hard to create when you have nothing to create with).

 There is no one way to do a makerspace.
 You can create the space you want.
 You can be a makerspace maker!
+Sometimes you just need a few makerspace ideas.

 We also have a poster set that features the Design Process.
 You can learn more about it in our post How to Work Through the Design Process.
+Find the Design Process Posters in our TpT Store ($USD) or BN Shop ($CAN).